 By 2006, Mette-Marit’s confidence in her royal role was displayed by a bolder millinery style….

 I have mixed feelings about Mette-Marit’s recent millinery choices- rumours are that the princess suffers from chronic headaches and if this is indeed the case, hat wearing might not be a comfortable option for her.
-If her departure from hat wearing is not for medical reasons, I would love to see her return to more substantial millinery pieces (fancy headbands don’t cut it for me at major royal events).
-Crown Princess Mette-Marit wears hats beautifully and I, for one, would love to see her wear them more.